Experience Something Amazing!

 2. Joule is a school for gifted children, but that does not always mean "academic whiz kids."
 Dual exceptionalities and giftedness in non-academic areas such as the arts are normal here.
 The curriculum is rigorous, but it is also tailored to each student's academic level.
 We look for creativity and self-motivation in applicants; they do not need to be on the honor roll.

 3. We accept the following evidence of giftedness for students 6 and older: traditional IQ tests, prior enrollment in a public GT, TAG, or GATE program, or portfolio evaluation (contact the School for more information, as portfolio requirements vary by age).
 For students 5 and younger, we look for the ability to be successful in our primary program, which includes academic and socioemotional readiness.
-We do not require IQ testing for students ages 6 and under.

 Requirements by Age